Menu Close

 Google has been pushing for experience, expertise, authority and trustworthiness (E-E-A-T) since the 2018 Medic Update, which required extra levels of care when writing about topics including medicine, news, finance and law.
 In many ways, it makes sense.
 In the real world, you would seek out an accountant to answer questions about taxes.
 Online, you should expect a similar level of authority.

-All content, but especially medical, legal or financial pieces, needs to display some level of authority.
+All content, but especially medical, legal and financial pieces, needs to display some level of authority.
 Content should be written or reviewed by an expert or enthusiast who demonstrably knows the topic.
 And that authorship should be clearly evident on your website.
 Thorough author bios and clear attribution can go a long way to establish authority under the scrutiny of the new guidelines.

 Additionally, the Stanford Persuasive Technology Lab compiled 10 guidelines for building web credibility based on three years’ worth of research with over 4,500 participants.